riceissa/craftinginterpreters/README.md

 ## Bytecode virtual machine

+There are two versions of the bytecode virtual machine.
+One is the C version from the book, which I am copying as I read along.
+This version lives in the `cbytecode/` directory of the repo.
-The bytecode virtual machine lives in the `bytecode/` directory of the repo.
+The other version is written in Rust, and lives in the `bytecode/` directory of the repo.
+The Rust version is cheating a little, by using standard data structures available in the language such as the `Vec` type for dynamic arrays.
+This means that I don't really do any memory management, instead relying on Rust's RAII for memory management.
+(To be clear, I am skeptical of RAII, but I am trying my best to go along with the language's idioms since this is my first time using Rust.)

-Everything up to and including Chapter 14 is done.
+Everything up to and including Chapter 15 is done.